minio/docs/source/reference/minio-mc-admin/mc-admin-user-remove.rst

 Remove a User
 ~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin user remove` to remove a user from an S3-compatible host:
+Use :mc-cmd:`mc admin user remove` to remove a user from a MinIO deployment:

 .. code-block:: shell
    :class: copyable

    mc admin user remove ALIAS USERNAME

-- Replace :mc-cmd:`ALIAS <mc admin user remove TARGET>` with the :mc-cmd:`alias <mc alias>` of the S3-compatible host.
+- Replace :mc-cmd:`ALIAS <mc admin user remove TARGET>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment.

-- Replace :mc-cmd:`USERNAME <mc admin user remove USERNAME>` with the name of the user to remove.
+- Replace :mc-cmd:`USERNAME <mc admin user remove USERNAME>` with the username of the user to remove.

 Behavior
 --------